 - It applies to copyright law, but not to patent or trademark law.

 - If you challenge a Content ID match on one of your YouTube videos using fair use as your reason for appeal, your challenge is passed onto the copyright owner (Disputing Content ID matches), who may not agree with your interpretation.

 You can also appeal DMCA Takedowns (where you video is removed), but you would need to send your personal information to the copyright owner and you are inviting them to take legal action (YouTube’s Counter-notification Process).
 The copyright owners would then have 10-14 business days in which to take legal action against you (Guide to YouTube removals).
 If they do not, then your video is restored.
 As you are now entering murky legal waters, at this stage it would be a good idea to consult a lawyer before doing anything.

 Appendix 2.
 What can happen if I don’t have permission ?

 The consequences of using copyrighted material on YouTube without permission are varied.
 If two YouTubers upload exactly the same type of video for exactly the same type of game, there is no guarantee that the same things will happen.
 Any of the following may happen:

-- There are no problems and your video can be monetized.
+- There are no problems.

 - An element of the game is correctly identified through a Content ID match, and the copyright owner allows the video to stay up (but you are unlikely to be able to monetize it, unless you can prove you have the right to use the content commercially).
 In this case, be aware that developers may later change their stance.